 If you’re under the age of 21, it is possible to get approved for a credit card, but most credit card issuers will require you to show proof of income.
 If you’re at least 18 and you don’t have the income required to be approved for a credit card on your own, you will need to apply with a cosigner or consider a secured credit card.

 3 ways to use your student credit card

 So, you’ve acquired your student credit card and you’re ready to put it to work.
 These are the three best ways to use your new card:

 - Building credit.
 A student credit card is one of the easiest ways to start establishing a credit score.
-When used responsibly, the good credit score you build with a student card could lead to better loan choices with lower interest rates.
+When used responsibly, the good credit score you build with a student card could lead to better credit card and loan choices with lower interest rates.

 - Earning rewards.
-Student credit cards offer decent rewards like cash back.
-As long as you stay on top of your spending and make sure to pay your bill on time and in full, student cards are a great way to earn rewards on purchases students make the most.
+As long as you stay on top of your spending and pay your bill on time and in full, student cards are a great way to earn rewards on purchases students make the most.

 - Emergencies.
 Life happens, and when it does, a student credit card can be a welcome safety net you can use to cover unexpected costs from things like a trip to the mechanic or the ER.

 Whatever way you decide to use your new card, continue to prioritize paying off the balance each billing cycle.
-If you can’t pay the card in full, then make sure to pay the minimum required on or before the payment due date, to avoid late fees or major hits to your credit score.
+If you can’t pay the card in full, then be sure to pay the minimum required on or before the payment due date to avoid late fees or major hits to your credit score.

 The bottom line

 A student credit card can be a great way to start building your credit early so you’ll have an easier time accomplishing life’s biggest milestones.
 Paying your credit card bill on time and in full should always be your first priority.
 Do your research and pick a card that best fits your unique financial needs.